nascit/sts-broker/README.md

 ## Customize your Identity Broker

-#### - Populate team preferences table:
+#### Populate team preferences table:

 Your 'team_preferences' table must have the following attributes:

-team_id (Partition Key):  A unique ID for the team the federated user belongs to.
+- team_id (Partition Key):  A unique ID for the team the federated user belongs to.
 This must be available on the user ID token.
 User Pool has a custom attribute named 'team'.

-role: The IAM Role members of this team will be able to assume.
+- role: The IAM Role members of this team will be able to assume.
 This role must include Lambda execution role in its Trust Relationship.

+*** If team does not have a IAM role associated, the default role created within the stack will be used.

 Example:
 ```bash